130th Dean and Shelton Country Show

 You are able to bring along your own gazebo and tables for a fee of £15.00, multiples of a 3 X 3m pitches are also available, Trade stands or stallholders can apply for a space using our form DSCS 1, this entitles you to a 3 X 3m space.
 However, if required oversize spaces are also available at £25.00.

 We now will require each stallholder or trade stand to provide their own employers and or public liability insurance.
 For food and drink stalls, we will require a copy of a minimum of a level 2 Food Hygiene for food retailers certificate for retailers and a local authorities licence for alcohol when required.

 Cancelled Dean Dog Show Cancelled

 The Dean Dog Show is intended as a fun event and has been held at the Dean and Shelton Country Show since 2017.
 There is no need to enter beforehand just turn up pay your entry fees and then take part.
 The Dean Dog Show is open to all dogs small or large.
 There is a new start time for the Dean Dog Show which now starts at 1 pm.
-Sadly, this year, the dog show will not be part of the show but will be next year.
+Sadly, this year, the dog show will not be part of the show.